literalplus/literalplus.github.io/README.md

 "n1 💪"
 — [@GoTeufelchen](https://twitter.com/go_teufelchen)

+pls send me ur reviews on Twitter to be included here 💖

 License
 ========

 The code in this repository is licensed under the MIT License.
 Find details in the `LICENSE` file.

-The files located in the `fontawesome/` directory are part of Font Awesome, whose license may be found at http://fontawesome.io/license/.
+The files located in the `fontawesome-free-5.15.1-web/` directory are part of Font Awesome, whose license may be found at http://fontawesome.io/license/.
 They have to be included that way since their CDN requires JavaScript which I won't make a requirement for this website for a font.

+The fonts from the `fonts/` library are governed by their respective, included, licenses.

 Pictures: (`pics/` directory)